pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Biggest drivers of recent progress have been:

-  - Data availability:
+  - **Data availability**:
     - People are now spending more time on digital devices (laptops, mobile devices).
 Their digital activities generate huge amounts of data that we can feed to our learning algorithms.
-  - Computational scale:
+  - **Computational scale**:
     - We started just a few years ago, techniques (like GPUs/Powerful CPUs/Distributed computing) to be able to train neural networks that are big enough to take advantage of the huge datasets we now have.
-  - Algorithm:
+  - **Algorithm**:
     - Creative algorithms has appeared that changed the way NN works.
 Using RELU function is so much better than using Sigmoid function in training a NN.

-In detail, even as you accumulate more data, usually the performance of older learning algorithms, such as logistic regression, “plateaus.”
-This means its learning curve “flattens out,” and the algorithm stops improving even as you give it more data:
+In detail, even as you accumulate more data, usually the performance of older learning algorithms, such as logistic regression, “plateaus”.
+This means its learning curve “flattens out”, and the algorithm stops improving even as you give it more data:

 It was as if the older algorithms didn’t know what to do with all the data we now have.